 Chris bought a frozen duck from the grocery store earlier this week and put it in the fridge to thaw for last night’s dinner.
 I have never roasted a duck before, so I spent more than an hour searching for recipes.
-After an exhausting search, I found a recipe that promised an irresistibly crisp and tender duck.
-I even found a recipe for a caramelized onion and fig relish to accompany it (ironically, the Hero doesn’t carry baking soda, but it carries fig preserve.
-Go figure!)
+After an exhaustive search, I found a recipe that promised an irresistibly crisp and tender duck.
+I even found a recipe for a caramelized onion and fig relish to accompany it.
+Ironically, the Hero doesn’t carry baking soda, but it carries fig preserve.
+Go figure!

 On top of all that, I read an article, with step-by-step instructions, on how to prepare a raw duck for roasting – unwrap the bird from its packaging, remove the innards, cut off any extra skin, rinse, dry, and scald with boiling water.
 How simple is that?
 Just like a Thanksgiving turkey.